hellt/netdevops.me/blog/posts/2019/download_ts_streams.md

   - youtube-dl
 ---

+# How to download an M3U/M3U8 playlist (stream) without a special software

 I love the tech conferences that share the recordings of the sessions without hiding behind the registration or a pay wall.
 Luckily the trend to share the knowledge with a community openly is growing, yet you still can find a nice talk hidden behind the above mentioned walls.

 Sometimes an easy registration is all it takes, but then, how do you watch it offline?
 For example, I do love to catch up with with the recent trends and experiences while being on a plane, meaning that I just cant afford to be hooked up to the Internet.